Kyle and Jordan Rudolph donate 82,000 meals to Minnesotans in need

 Now, once again, he's putting his money where his mouth is.
 He and his wife Jordan have made a financial donation to Second Harvest Heartland which will be enough to give 82,000 meals to Minnesotans struggling during the COVID-19 pandemic.

 Their goal is to help raise enough money for 600,000 meals.
-If you'd like to donate to 'Rudy's Meal Plan' Click Here.
+More information on donating to 'Rudy's Meal Plan' is here.

 KARE 11’s coverage of the coronavirus is rooted in Facts, not Fear.
 Visit kare11.com/coronavirus for comprehensive coverage, find out what you need to know about the Midwest specifically, learn more about the symptoms, and keep tabs on the cases around the world here.
 Have a question?
 Text it to us at 763-797-7215.
 And get the latest coronavirus updates sent right to your inbox every morning.
 Subscribe to the KARE 11 Sunrise newsletter here.
 Help local families in need: www.kare11.com/give11.